valigatotuS/Python-For-Numerical-Methods/README.md

 This project contains exercices from the Work Sessions.

 ### Goals
-The main goal of this project is to gain into **insight into the possibilities and limitations of numerical calculations**.
+The main goal of this project is to gain
+**insight into the possibilities and limitations of numerical calculations**.

 During the exercices we will: